llvm/llvm-project/llvm/docs/LangRef.rst

 format is represented by ``0xR`` followed by 4 hexadecimal digits.
 All hexadecimal formats are big-endian (sign bit at the left).

-There are no constants of type x86_mmx and x86_amx.
+There are no constants of type x86_amx.

 .. _complexconstants: